Functional optimal transport: map estimation and domain adaptation for functional data: Experiments

-Recent advances in robotics include many novel data-driven approaches such as motion prediction \cite{jetchev2009trajectory_icml}, human-robot interaction \cite{liu2018serocs_HRI}, etc \cite{tompkins2020online_slam_ot, xu2020task_agnositc_DPGP}.
-However, generalizing knowledge across different robots, or from one (automated) task to another are considered challenging since data collection in the real world is expensive and time-consuming.
-A variety of approaches have been developed to tackle these problems, such as domain adaptation \cite{bousmalis2018_robotarm_domain_adaptation}, transfer learning \cite{weiss2016survey_transferlearning}, and so on \cite{tobin2017robotarm_domainrandom, finn2017model_MAML}.
+Recent advances in robotics include many novel data-driven approaches such as motion prediction \citep{jetchev2009trajectory_icml}, human-robot interaction \citep{liu2018serocs_HRI}, and others \citep{tompkins2020online_slam_ot, xu2020task_agnositc_DPGP}.
+However, generalizing knowledge across different automated tasks for a robot, and generalizing across robots, are considered challenging since data collection in the real world is expensive and time-consuming.
+A variety of approaches have been developed to tackle these problems, such as domain adaptation \citep{bousmalis2018_robotarm_domain_adaptation}, transfer learning \citep{weiss2016survey_transferlearning}, and so on \citep{tobin2017robotarm_domainrandom, finn2017model_MAML}.

-\textbf{Optimal transport domain adaptation} We applied our proposed method on an optimal transport based domain adaptation problem (OTDA) \cite{courty2016optimal_OTDA} for motion prediction by following three steps: 1) learn an optimal transport map, 2) map the observed source samples towards the target domain, and 3) train a motion predictor on the pushforward samples that lie in the target domain.
-Although it might be possible to discretize and interpolate data to fixed-size vectors, trajectories of robot motion are intrinsically continuous functions of time of various lengths.
-So in this task, functional OTDA is a natural choice over existing OT map estimation methods for discrete samples.
+\textbf{Optimal transport based domain adaptation:} { We propose to eliminate the heterogeneity in robot learning datasets by following the formulation of} optimal transport based domain adaptation (OTDA) \citep{courty2016optimal_OTDA}. { Specifically, } the pipeline consists of the following three steps: 1) learn an optimal transport map, 2) apply the pushforward map on the observed source samples towards the target domain, and 3) train a motion predictor on the pushforwarded samples that lie in the target domain.

+Although it might be possible to discretize and interpolate data to fixed-size vectors of observed measurements, trajectories of robot motion are intrinsically \textit{continuous functions of time of various lengths}.
+Functional optimal transport provides a natural solution for this challenging task over existing OT map estimation methods for discrete samples.